essif-lab/framework/docs/terms/guardianship.md

 We may use the phrase %%natural guardianship%% to refer to an guardianship relation that exists in the %%jurisdiction|jurisdiction%% 'Nature' (see the notes of %%jurisdiction|jurisdiction%%).
 This enables us to talk about things as 'the (natural) guardianship of an %%assertion|assertion%%'.

+The %%Guardianship pattern|pattern-guardianship%% provides an overview of how this concept fits in with related concepts.

 ### Purpose
 **Guardianship** is a means by which %%jurisdictions|jurisdiction%% provide assurances to %%parties|party%% (within its scope) that they can enjoy, dispose of and control in pretty much any way they like.
 The %%legal system|legal-system%% of the %%jurisdiction|jurisdiction%% specifies these rights, and provides ways in which the %%owner|owner%% can exercize them (that provides the assurance).